Get Hard: Plot

-James King is a wealthy hedge fund manager at Barrow Funds, engaged to Alissa, the daughter of his boss Martin Barrow.
-During an engagement party for James and Alissa, the FBI arrive and arrest James for fraud and embezzlement.
-James' lawyer, Peter Penny, urges him to plead guilty for a likely shorter sentence, but James refuses and believes that he will be exonerated.
-However, James is found guilty and is sentenced to the maximum 10 years in San Quentin State Prison, with the judge allowing him 30 days to get his affairs in order.
-On top of this, Alissa leaves James after he suggests the two flee the country together.
+Barrow Funds hedge fund manager James King is engaged to Alissa, his boss Martin Barrow's daughter.
+At their engagement party, FBI officers arrive and arrest James for fraud and embezzlement.
+His lawyer, Peter Penny, urges him to plead guilty for a likely shorter sentence, but he refuses believing he will be exonerated.

+However, James is found guilty and given the maximum 10 years in San Quentin.
+Fortunately, the judge allows him a 30-day grace period.
+In addition, Alissa leaves James after he suggests they flee the country together.

-Over time, James has come to know Darnell Lewis, who operates a small car wash business in the parking lot used by James.
-Shortly after his arrest, James encounters Darnell and, assuming he has been incarcerated before because he is Black, begs him for help, requesting to be "toughened up".
-Darnell, who in actuality has never been to prison and has little experience in fighting, agrees, on the condition James pays him $30,000; Darnell sees it as an opportunity for him and his wife Rita to finally put their daughter Makayla in a better school, away from the bad neighborhood they live in.
+Over time, James has come to know Darnell Lewis, who operates a small car wash business in his work parking lot.
+Soon after his arrest, James encounters Darnell and, assuming he has been incarcerated before as he is Black, begs him to toughen him up.
+The financially strapped Darnell, who has zero experience with prison or fighting, agrees for $30,000.
+He hopes to improve his daughter Makayla's school, far from their bad neighborhood.

-Darnell's training, which includes pepper-spraying James, re-modelling his house to resemble a maximum security prison and creating multiple scenarios in which he must defend himself, all fail miserably.
-During the training, James gets in touch with Martin to tell him about his search for help.
-Martin, the actual crook, believes James is onto him and orders a hitman named Gayle to monitor him.
+Darnell's training, which includes pepper-spraying James, re-modelling his house to resemble a maximum security prison and creating multiple scenarios, so he defends himself, all fail miserably.
+During the training, James tells Martin he is getting extra help.
+Fearing James is onto him, he orders the hitman Gayle to monitor him.

-With James' training seemingly going nowhere, Darnell suggests that James should prepare in other ways for prison, and takes him to a gay hookup spot to teach James how to perform oral sex in prison.
-James can't go through with it and instead tells Darnell that he will keep going and do whatever it takes in order to "get hard".
-James soon after begins to work out harder and faster, makes shivs, learns "keistering" (smuggling contraband in the anus), and seems to be making progress.
-Darnell simulates a prison riot with help from James' domestic staff.
-In the chaos, James gets a shiv stuck in his head, after which, Darnell brings James to his home for Rita to treat it.
-James has dinner with Darnell's family and listens to the tale of how he ended up in prison, which is actually just a retelling of the movie Boyz n the Hood.
+As James' training seems to not be working, Darnell suggests James try other tactics to survive prison, so takes him to a gay hookup spot to learn how to perform fellatio.
+As he is unable, he instead insists Darnell carry on, doing everything possible to "get hard".
+Working out harder and faster, James makes shivs, learns "keistering" (smuggling contraband in the anus), and seems to be improving.

+Simulating a prison riot using James' domestic staff, in the chaos, James gets a shiv stuck in his head.
+Darnell takes him home for Rita to treat it.
+James has dinner with Darnell's family and listens to the tale of how he ended up in prison, which is actually a retelling of the movie Boyz n the Hood.